In addition to the BSA, there are currently no admission requirements for the Half Minors, but placement is based on annuity and number of ECTS.

 Finally, the proposal will be presented for the whole group including tutor clinicians (10% of this part).
 The final proposal will be graded for scientific background, adherence to clinical trial proposal guidelines (60% of this part).

 Grading: 1-10 mark, minimum pass 55% of the points.
 It contributes to 30% of the final marks.

 Assessed by 2 tutors

 During the half minor various clinical activities will be organized.
-Students will follow Multidisciplinary tumor meetings (MDO) for various tumor types, see patients themselves (bedside teaching), follow the grand rounds of the department of Medical Oncology, follow an operation of a patient with a sarcoma (Orthopaedics) and have a patient demonstration (theme 1).
+Students will follow Multidisciplinary tumour meetings (MDO) for various tumour types, see patients themselves (bedside teaching), follow the grand rounds of the department of Medical Oncology, follow the operation of a patient with a sarcoma (Orthopaedics) and have a patient demonstration (theme 1).